• Menu

 • Don’t skimp on preparation and practice.
 We actually script out most of the Webinars we offer through my firm, Tagoras, and we do a trial run for every Webinar.
 This can feel a bit tedious at times, but it makes all the difference when it comes to delivering a polished final product.

 • If you want to sell it, don’t call it a Webinar.
+Like I said early, I think the requirements for attracting to free and paid Webinars is converging, but if you will be charging directly for the Webinar, language definitely matters.
 You can read more about my perspective on this in the aptly-titled blog post “If you want to sell it, don’t call it a Webinar.”

 For more on how to create and deliver successful Webinars, check out my Learning Revolution podcast episode with Wayne Turmel, author of 6 Weeks to a Great Webinar: